jon-jacky/Piety/test/runlines/README.md

 indented *if* body and the *print* statement

 Both *defs_noblank.py* and *if_block_noblank.py* are correct Python code;
-each runs without errors when it is *import*'ed.
+each runs without errors when it is *import*ed.
 Each of these modules has an *outdent* where an indented block of code is followed by an unindented statement, with no blank line between.
 When the contents of these modules are executed by *edsel* using the *R*, *P*, or *^T* commands, *edsel* reports a synax error at the outdented statement.
-The modules *defs.py* and *if_block.py* are the same, except there is ablank line between the indented block antd the following outdented statement.
+The modules *defs.py* and *if_block.py* are the same, except there is a blank line between the indented block antd the following outdented statement.
 The *R*, *P*, or *^T* commands run these modules without errors.

 This same quirk exhibited by the standard interactive Python interpreter.